Hello, fellow sleepy parents – I’m Kimberly. Thanks for visiting Sleep Training Kids!

 Sleep Training Kids

-This site is where you are – and it’s where I talk about our sleep training journey so that you can walk it successfully, too.
+This site is where you are – and it’s where I talk about our sleep training journey (full of all sorts of sleep regressions!) so that you can walk it successfully, too.

 My Personal Story